-For each resting-state measure (PLE, ACW, MI, eLORETA), three partial correlations were performed, with Private, Public, and Social subscores.
+For each resting-state measure (PLE, ACW, MI, eLORETA), three partial correlations were performed, with Private, Public and Social subscores.
 The other two subscores were controlled for in the partial correlations.
-In addition, to examine the relationship between resting state measures, and for the control correlations with the power of each frequency band, one-tailed bootstrapped correlations (1,000 samples) were carried out.
+In addition, to examine the relationship between resting state measures, and for the control correlations with the power of each frequency band, one-tailed bootstrapped correlations (1000 samples) were carried out.

 For all correlations, partial or bivariate, the Pearson correlation coefficient was measured since the relationship between the resting-state measure and the SCS subscores was expected to be linear.
-Though PLE is a nonlinear measure, the relationship between the PLE and SCS scores, which the correlations measure, is linear (Huang et al., 2016) in that they are related by the equation y = mx + b, with m being the slope of the line.
+Though PLE is a nonlinear measure, the relationship between the PLE and SCS scores, which the correlations measure, is linear [Huang et al., 2016] in that they are related by the equation y = mx + b, with m being the slope of the line.
 The significance level for each of the correlations is .05.

-To account for the multiple correlations performed in this study, the Benjamini-Hochberg False Discovery Rate (FDR) (Benjamini & Hochberg, 1995) was applied to all p-values, as was done in recent articles (Arazi et al., 2017; Cruzat et al., 2018; Huang et al., 2018).
+To account for the multiple correlations performed in this study, the Benjamini-Hochberg False Discovery Rate (FDR) [Benjamini and Hochberg, 1995] was applied to all p-values, as was done in recent papers [Arazi et al., 2017; Cruzat et al., 2018; Huang et al., 2018].
 All statistical tests from the study were listed together and the FDR was applied to all p-values at once.
 Therefore, the p-values in the results and figures are FDR corrected for multiple comparisons.

-2.10 | Support vector machine (SVM)
+Support Vector Machine (SVM)

-The LibSVM MATLAB toolbox (Version 3.22) was used as an implementation of the SVM algorithms (Chang & Lin, 2011).
+The LibSVM MATLAB toolbox (Version 3.22) was used as an implementation of the SVM algorithms [Chang and Lin, 2011].
 This method was employed to test our findings mentioned above of strong significant correlations between our measures and Private subscores.
 Due to our small number of observations (50) for this method, only the Private subscore was tested.

 A linear SVM constructs an optimal linear hyperplane in the feature space, which classifies the data into two classes.
-We divided our participants into two classes: a "high Private self-consciousness" class, and "low Private self-consciousness" class.
-We determined that the mean Private SCS score among participants was 15.1, so each participant below the mean was labeled as "low Private self-consciousness," and each above the mean was labeled as "high Private selfconsciousness."
-We used the results of the PLE, ACW, MI, and eLOR-ETA (both PCC and pACC) analyses as features, which resulted in five-dimensional data points.
+We divided our participants into two classes: a 'high Private self-consciousness' class, and 'low Private self-consciousness' class.
+We determined that the mean Private SCS score among participants was 15.1, so each participant below the mean was labeled as 'low Private self-consciousness', and each above the mean was labelled as 'high Private self-consciousness'.
+We used the results of the PLE, ACW, MI and eLORETA (both PCC and pACC) analyses as features, which resulted in five-dimensional data points.
 The SVM was trained on 30 random participants and then tested on the remaining 20 participants.
-It was trained to find the optimal model parameters in three successive search spaces, each with a three-fold cross validation.
+It was trained to find the optimal model parameters in three successive search spaces, each with a 3-fold cross validation.
 First, we searched for the optimal model parameters (c and gamma) in a large search space, then the searching space was narrowed two more times into smaller and smaller spaces.
 When the optimal parameters are determined, the model is applied to the test set for classification.
 After classification, we extracted the feature weights to evaluate the importance of each feature for classification.